Fundamental Limitations in Sequential Prediction and Recursive Algorithms: $\mathcal{L}_{p}$ Bounds via an Entropic Analysis: Abstract

 \section{Abstract}

 In this paper, we obtain fundamental $\mathcal{L}_{p}$ bounds in sequential prediction and recursive algorithms via an entropic analysis.
-Both classes of problems are examined by investigating the underlying entropic relationships of the data and/or noises involved, and the derived lower bounds may all be quantified in a conditional entropy characterization.
-We also study the conditions to achieve the generic bounds from an innovations' viewpoint.
+Both of the two classes of problems are examined by investigating the underlying entropic relationships of the data involved, and the coresponding bounds are all shown to depend merely on the conditional entropy relations therein.